LenweSaralonde/Musician/README.md

 * Woodblock (115)
 * Tambourine shake (119)

-The other instruments are mapped to the closest-sounding instrument among the ones available (violin → fiddle, piano → dulcimer, guitar → lute etc.).
+The other instruments are mapped to the closest-sounding instrument among the ones available (violin → fiddle, guitar → lute etc.).

 The drum kits are replaced by traditional percussions such as a bodhrán (frame drum), a tambourine and a shaker.
 A standard drum kit is also available for heavy metal songs.